prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 }
 ```

-#### Step 1: Create AdMob activity
+#### Step 1: Create AdView and AdRequest

 This step is totally the same as for pure [AdMob integration](https://developers.google.com/admob/android/banner).
 You don't have to make any modifications here.

 #### Step 2: Create AdMobMediationBannerUtils

-The `AdMobBannerMediationUtils` is a helper class, wich performs spcific utilty work for `MediationBannerAdUnit`, like passing the targeting keywords to adapters and checking the visibility of the ad view.
+The `AdMobBannerMediationUtils` is a helper class, wich performs certain utilty work for `MediationBannerAdUnit`, like passing the targeting keywords to adapters and checking the visibility of the ad view.

 #### Step 3: Create MediationBannerAdUnit